 So what does Sports Science Camp look like?

-An Enrichment Camp is composed of 12 lessons, each designed to last about one hour.
+An Enrichment Program is composed of 12 lessons, each designed to last about one hour.
 You can use one a day for twelve days or clump them together to use in longer blocks.
 Lessons can also be broken apart and worked in throughout the course of a school year.

 Comery T.A., C.X.
 Stamoudis, S.A.
 Irwin, and W.T.
 Greenough.
 1996.
 Increased density of multiple-head dendritic spines on medium-sized spiny neurons of the striatum in rats reared in a complex environment.
 Neurobiology of Learning and Memory 66: 93–96.